lambdacasserole/sulfide/README.md

 # Sulfide
 Some useful libraries and frameworks for integrated development environments.

 Sulfide is a starting point for developing your own IDE.
 All it really is is a text editor (AvalonEdit) bundled with docking window system (DockPanel Suite) with everything wired in and working for syntax highlighting, basic clipboard operations and opening/saving files.
+Printing is very basic but works.
+The rest is down to you.

 ![Screenshot](https://github.com/lambdacasserole/sulfide/raw/master/Assets/screenshot.png)